mariuskimmina/Blog/content/blog/2022-06-05-Adventours-in-selfhosting-dns.md

 ---

-When you visited this domain, mariuskimmina.com, then you just used my own selfhosted DNS Server (assuming that you didn't have the IP cached).
+When you visited this domain, mariuskimmina.com, then you might have used my own selfhosted DNS Server (assuming I didn't get bored of this and assuming there was no Cache involved).

 ## Why run your own DNS servers?
 I am doing it to learn more about DNS, and also about running a highly available, globally distributed service.
 If you relly want to get into the technical